woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Inbox - 320 character limit

+On a new site, with English language settings:

 1. Go to WooCommerce home screen
 2. See that all notes are short in length (aproximately less than 320 characters).

 ### Inbox - Read notes